tektoncd/pipeline/docs/pipelines.md

 pipeline author is responsible for specifying dependency explicitly either using [runAfter](#using-the-runafter-field) or rely on [whenExpressions](#guard-task-execution-using-when-expressions) or [task results in params](#using-results).

+Fully resolved `displayName` is also available in the status as part of the `pipelineRun.status.childReferences`.
+The clients such as the dashboard, CLI, etc. can retrieve the `displayName` from the `childReferences`.
+The `displayName` mainly drives a better user experience and at the same time it is not validated for the content or length by the controller.

 ### Specifying Remote Tasks

 **([beta feature](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#beta-features))**